Vipshop Holdings Limited (VIPS) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Vipshop Holdings Limited (VIPS) is $109.56, which is $1.06 above the current market price.
-The public float for VIPS is 499.65M and currently, short sellers hold a 2.35% of that float.
-On April 04, 2023, VIPS’s average trading volume was 5.12M shares.
+The average price suggested by analysts for VIPS is $109.65, which is $1.13 above the current market price.
+The public float for VIPS is 499.65M, and currently, shorts hold a 2.35% of that float.
+The average trading volume for VIPS on April 10, 2023 was 5.04M shares.

 VIPS’s Market Performance

-VIPS’s stock has seen a 1.34% increase for the week, with a 0.87% rise in the past month and a 10.56% gain in the past quarter.
-The volatility ratio for the week is 3.36%, and the volatility levels for the past 30 days are at 3.86% for Vipshop Holdings Limited The simple moving average for the last 20 days is 1.33% for VIPS stock, with a simple moving average of 31.15% for the last 200 days.
+VIPS stock saw an increase of -0.97% in the past week, with a monthly gain of 4.54% and a quarterly increase of -2.38%.
+The volatility ratio for the week is 3.66%, and the volatility levels for the last 30 days are 3.73% for Vipshop Holdings Limited (VIPS).
+The simple moving average for the last 20 days is 0.42% for VIPS stock, with a simple moving average of 29.75% for the last 200 days.

 Analysts’ Opinion of VIPS